IBM/ibm-licensing-operator/README.md

 3\. **Create the OperatorSource**

 An `OperatorSource` object is used to define the external datastore that is used to store operator bundles.
-For more information including examples, see the documentation included in the `operator-marketplace` [repository](https://github.com/operator-framework/operator-marketplace#operatorsource).
+For more information including examples, see the documentation in the `operator-marketplace` [repository](https://github.com/operator-framework/operator-marketplace#operatorsource).

-Create `operator source` to get operator bundles from `quay.io`.
+1. Create `operator source` to get operator bundles from `quay.io`.

 ```yaml
 cat <<EOF | kubectl apply -f -